 - Coach and provide materials to leaders and managers to help them understand the how as they advocate for the improvements

-People are part of the current process.
-It has been shaped by their behaviors, preferences, and workarounds.
-People will be integral to the success of the future process, too.
-Understanding individuals’ experiences and the human perspective helps identify points in the process that could have the greatest impact and reveals additional opportunities for improvement.
+People are part of any current process—it has been shaped by their behaviors, preferences, and workarounds.
+People will be integral to the success of any future process, too.
+Understanding individuals’ experiences with a human perspective helps to identify impactful points in the process as well as opportunities for improvement.